 For 30 years, Hannah's House has been dedicated to two things:

 Protecting children during the breakup and reorganization of the family; and

 We do this through 5 comprehensive programs that provide a multitude of services that can be individualized to meet the needs of each particular family.
 No matter where you are in your family reorganization process, we can help.

 Our 2 Home Kids Program provides supervised visitation and supervised exchange services for Family Court involved parents and children.
 Services are available at 3 levels: agency-based with outside privileges; community-based with visits starting and ending in the community; home-based depending upon the security issue on the case (DV, Abduction, child abuse)

-Our Transitions Family Program provides a full range of therapy and psyho-education services that are specifically designed for families navigating the challenges of family breakup and restructuring.
-Tranisitions offers free Support Groups - one for moms and one for dads.
+Our Transitions Family Program provides a full range of therapy and psycho-education services that are specifically designed for families navigating the challenges of family breakup and restructuring.
+Transitions offers free Support Groups - one for moms and one for dads.
 The only requirement for membership is that the parent is involved in a family breakup or the aftermath.